samsalem6/Converter_to_po_file/README.md

-# CSV to PO File Converter
+# CSV and XLSX to PO File Converter

 A simple, user-friendly web application to convert translation CSV or Excel files into PO files for localization (e.g., CakePHP, gettext, etc.).